 About the estate:

 The château has a long and rich history dating back to the 18th century.
-Until the 20th century, its agricultural activity focused on mixed farming, and it was only in 1922, when the estate was purchased by Colonel Teed, a subject of Her Majesty the Queen, that viticulture took off.
-He cultivated not only the vines, but also his artistic taste, and it was thanks to him that illustrious artists came to spend time in Cassis.
-Acquired in 1987 by Jean-François Brando, the 25 hectares of vines are grouped around the château, at the foot of the Couronne de Charlemagne, on stony clay-limestone soil.
-It has the distinction of producing 15% red wine, a rarity in the appellation.
-For our tasting this year, only one cuvée was presented.
+Until the 20th century, its agricultural activities focused on mixed farming, and it wasn’t until 1922—when Colonel Teed, a subject of Her Majesty the Queen, purchased the estate—that viticulture really took off there.
+He cultivated not only the vines but also his artistic sensibilities, and it is thanks to him that renowned artists came to spend time in Cassis.
+Acquired in 1987 by Jean-François Brando, the 25 hectares of vineyards are clustered around the château, at the foot of the Couronne de Charlemagne, on a stony clay-limestone terroir.
+It is unique in that it produces 15% red wine, a rarity in the appellation.
+For this year’s tasting, only one cuvée was presented.
 We hope that next year the entire range will be back.

 Guide Hachette des vins